SAP-samples/btp-cap-genai-rag/README.md

 1. Dupliate `api/.cdsrc.json.sample` to `api/.cdsrc.json` and enter the Deployment IDs for the created ChatCompletion and Embedding model.
 Adjust the Resource Group if necessary.
 2. Run `npm run build` or `yarn build` on CLI to build the MTA
+3. Login to your subaccount with Cloud Foundry CLI, running cf login
-3. Run `npm run deploy` or `yarn deploy` on CLI to deploy the API to your Subaccount
+4. Run `npm run deploy` or `yarn deploy` on CLI to deploy the API to your Subaccount

 ### DEVELOPMENT